johnSjo/move-it/README.md

-Will start a mock backend running on http://localhost:5000 It's just a local json file used to simulate a basic backend Is used for saving/retrieving offers
+Will start a mock backend running on http://localhost:5000 It's just a local json file used to simulate a basic backend Is used for saving/retrieving offers.
+There are some offers in the id range 34572-34579 that you can test if you like.

 ### `npm run build`